Removing or defacing campaign signs is unlawful and a misdemeanor offense.

 "In such a progressive area it is unfortunate that people are afraid of free speech and appear intimated by a simple sign," Murdoch said.

 The affected signs, seven of which were stolen and another bent over and covered with tape, were all in designated public areas near busy intersections that are typically filled with colorful campaign signs during election season.
 Signs that were reportedly removed were all located in the southern half of the city, including ones at the intersections of Grant Road and Cuesta Drive; El Camino Real and Phyllis Avenue; Marilyn Drive and Miramonte Avenue; and Cuesta Park Annex.

-Signs were also placed on highway entrances for Highway 85 from El Camino Real and Highway 237 from Sylvan Avenue, which is public property owned by Caltrans.
+Signs were also placed at highway entrances for Highway 85 from El Camino Real and Highway 237 from Sylvan Avenue, which is public property owned by Caltrans.

 Murdoch said he contacted the Mountain View Police Department, which took the report, but hasn't heard back.
 He said he also followed Caltrans protocol for placing the signs at highway intersections, and confirmed with officials at the agency that they did not remove the signs by accident.
 Signs that have been replaced are still there as of this week.

 Police spokeswoman Katie Nelson confirmed that the incidents were reported to police on Feb.
 10, but said that investigators don't have much in the way of information.
 There is no suspect description, nor do officers know the precise locations, dates or times in which the signs were vandalized.

 Campaign vandalism occasionally crops up in local political races in Mountain View, including the destruction of a campaign sign supporting former Councilwoman Pat Showalter in 2014 and, in 2018, the late community activist Job Lopez pleaded guilty to misdemeanor charges of spray-painting a campaign sign for former Councilman John Inks.